melfm/notes/docs/rnn.md

 Dimensions :
 $W \in R^{d \times (2 + d)}, b_s \in R^d, U \in R^{2 \times d}, d_p \in R^2$  and $d$ is the step size (size of state vector).

+They essentially combine the input vector with their state vector with a fixed but learned function to produce a new state vector.
+This is like running a fixed program with certain inputs and internal variables.

 Now the question is how wide the graph should be?
 Since each time step is a duplicate, it might make sense to initially have a graph $G$, that represents a single time step : $G(X_t, S_{t-1}) \rightarrow (P_t, S_t)$.